Report of the Remuneration Committee

 Directors’ shareholdings include any shareholdings of trusts or family members deemed to be connected persons.

 The mid-market price of the shares at 31 October 2019 was 274p.
 The range during the year was 269p to 385p.

 Interest in options

-The Company operates Share Option Plans by which the Executive Directors and other senior executives are able to subscribe for ordinary shares in the Company.
+The Group operates Share Option Plans by which the Executive Directors and other senior executives are able to subscribe for ordinary shares in the Company.
 The interests of the directors were as follows:

-Any shares that do not meet the performance criteria are cancelled after three years.
+Any share options that do not meet the performance criteria are cancelled after three years.

 Please click below to download the full annual report as a PDF file.